moritzzimmer/terraform-aws-lambda/docs/part1.md

 During initial development, the major version will be 0 (e.g., `0.x.y`), which indicates the code does not yet have a stable API.
 Once we hit `1.0.0`, we will make every effort to maintain a backwards compatible API and use the MAJOR, MINOR, and PATCH versions on each release to indicate any incompatibilities.

+## History

+Implementation of this module started at [Spring Media/Welt](https://github.com/spring-media/terraform-aws-lambda).
+Users of `spring-media/lambda/aws` should migrate to this module as a drop-in replacement to benefit from new features and bugfixes.